manateelazycat/lsp-bridge/README.md

 Then turn on option ```lsp-bridge-enable-log``` and happy hacking! ;)

+## FAQ

+> Why lsp-bridge can't complete the code of other files in the project directory?

+lsp-bridge relies on `git` to find the project path. lsp-bridge will enter a `single file mode` if it cannot find git information.
+You need to find the project path and execute `git init` command to solve this problem.

+> When you open the *.json file, why is it always prompting `[LSP-BRIDGE] error: cann’t find command for *.json, disable lsp-bride-mode.` ?

+Because Emacs defaults to set the mode of json file to js-mode, you need to install [json-mode](https://github.com/joshwnj/json-mode) to solve this problem.

 ## Report bug

 Please use `emacs -q` and load a minimal setup with only lsp-bridge to verify that the bug is reproducible.
 If `emacs -q` works fine, probably something is wrong with your Emacs config.